cpldcpu/BitNetMCU/docs/documentation.md

 The weights of a CNN are exposed to many different features within the same image, enabling them to learn generalized features much more effectively.
 This makes them more robust against overfitting and reduces the need for data augmentation.
 Additionally, they trade higher computational effort for a smaller memory footprint, as the weights are shared across the image.

 To explore the potential of adding CNN layers, I added two 3x3 Conv2D layers to the model.
-The Conv2d layers were trained in float, while the fc layers were trained with 4-bit QAT.
-The model was trained with the same parameters as before (w1=w2=w3=64, augmentation, 60epochs).
+The Conv2D layers were trained in float, while the fc layers were trained with 4-bit QAT.
+The model was trained with the same parameters as before (w1=w2=w3=64, augmentation, 60 epochs).

 ```python
     self.conv1 = nn.Conv2d(1, 16, kernel_size=3, stride=1, padding=1, bias=False)